Dilekyilmazz/Dilekyilmazz/README.md

 ### Hi there I'm Dilek 👋
-I am a 4th year student of Computer Engineering at Bursa Technical University.
+I am a 4th year student of Computer Engineering at Bursa Technical University.I love learning new technologies and applying them in projects.

 <!--
 **Dilekyilmazz/Dilekyilmazz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.